covernal/homitag-player/README.md

 # Homitag Player

 This project is a Spotify Player for HomiTag.
+Here is a [live app](https://radiant-headland-04809.herokuapp.com/#) on the Heroku

 ## Available Scripts